How to Thrive After Divorce: Cut Through The Noise And Prepare Well

 I recently worked with a woman who had a very good settlement option in front of her offered by her spouse, but she was getting so overwhelmed by the people in her life telling her what she “should” do that she couldn’t focus on the proposal in front of her.

-The proposal was very reasonable and generous (and she knew that in her heart of hearts), but she was having a hard time getting away from the thoughts in her head and the shoulds from all the well-meaning people in her life.
-While they had her best interest at heart, they didn’t know her whole story, go over the proposal with her, or really understand the full picture including her post-divorce financial and family goals.
+The proposal was very reasonable and generous (and she knew that in her heart of hearts), but she had a hard time getting away from the thoughts in her head and the shoulds from all the well-meaning people in her life.
+While they had her best interest at heart, they didn’t know her whole story, go over the proposal with her, or really understand the full picture, including her post-divorce financial and family goals.

 I sat down with her to look at the proposal knowing her financial goals and with a deep understanding of how all the pieces work together.
 It turns out: the proposal was a good thing!
 And she was right to trust her instincts.